Greyhound Lines: 1930–1945

 By 1930, more than 100 bus lines had been consolidated into the parent company, then called Motor Transit Corporation.
 Recognizing the need for a more memorable name, the partners of the Motor Transit Corporation changed its name to The Greyhound Corporation after the Greyhound name used by earlier bus lines.
 According to company lore, that name came from a driver, Ed Stone, who was reminded of a greyhound when he saw a passing bus in a reflection.

 Also in 1930, the company moved from Duluth, Minnesota to Chicago, Illinois.

 The business suffered during the Great Depression, and by 1931 was over $1 million in debt.
 As the 1930s progressed and the economy improved, Greyhound began to prosper again.

 In 1934, intercity bus lines, of which Greyhound was the largest carried approximately 400 million passengers — nearly as many passengers as the Class I railroads.
 The film It Happened One Night (1934) — about an heiress (Claudette Colbert) traveling by Greyhound bus with a reporter (Clark Gable) — has been credited by the company for spurring bus travel nationwide.

 In 1935, national intercity bus ridership climbed 50% to 651,999,000 passengers, surpassing the volume of passengers carried by the Class I railroads for the first time.
 In 1935, Wickman reported record profits of $8 million.
 In 1936, already the largest bus carrier in the United States, Greyhound began taking delivery of 306 new buses.

 In 1941, the company acquired Greyhound Canada.

 Between 1937 and 1945, Greyhound built many new stations and acquired new buses in the period in the late Art Deco style known as Streamline Moderne.
 For terminals, Greyhound retained architects including William Strudwick Arrasmith and George D. Brown.
-Notable examples of Streamline Moderne stations include the Blytheville Greyhound Bus Station, Cleveland, Ohio Greyhound Bus Station, Columbia, South Carolina Greyhound Bus Station, and the Old Washington, D.C.
-Greyhound Bus Station.
+Multiple Streamline Moderne-style Greyhound stations are listed on the National Register of Historic Places, including stations in Blytheville, Arkansas; Cleveland, Ohio; Columbia, South Carolina; Evansville, Indiana, Jackson, Mississippi, and Washington, D.C.

 Greyhound worked with the Yellow Coach Manufacturing Company for its streamlined Series 700 buses, first for Series 719 prototypes in 1934, and from 1937 as the exclusive customer for Yellow's Series 743 bus (which Greyhound named the "Super Coach").
 Greyhound bought a total of 1,256 buses between 1937 and 1939.

 By the beginning of World War II, the company had 4,750 stations and nearly 10,000 employees.